blackbhc/myGadget4/documentation/05_parameterfile.md

 This parameter specify the sphere radius that is used to recenter the position of the zero-mass static test particles.
 In unit of the length of the simulation.
-This is only used when ZERO_MASS_GRA_TEST and UPDATE_CENTER are both activated.
+This is only used when ZERO_MASS_GRA_TEST is activated.

 -------